kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 The original design proposal of the statefulset in kubernetes, including the use cases and example applications, can be found [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/stateful-apps.md).

 # Use Cases

+1 – A stateful app, wants replicas distributed in multiple clusters, such that it can form multiple smaller sized local app clusters using only local replicas, each serving users local to the cluster (using in cluster stateful app identities).

-1 – A stateful app, for the reasons of high availability, wants the stateful pods distributed in different clusters, such that the set can withstand cluster failures.
+2 – A stateful app, for the reasons of high availability, wants the stateful pods distributed in different clusters, such that the set can withstand cluster failures.
 This represents an app with one single global quorum.

-2 – A stateful app, wants replicas distributed in multiple clusters, such that it can form multiple smaller sized local clusters using only local replicas.
+This use case can be an extension to the previous, where the same app instances get multiple identities (local and global).

+# Concrete use case examples

+1 - A federated etcd statefulset of 30 replicas across 10 clusters (using minreplicas=3,
+maxreplicas=3, PVC's) which creates a local quorum in each of the 10 clusters.
+The potential global quorum is ignored in this example.
+If a cluster goes down, the quorum in that cluster is dead, but the quora in all the other clusters remain up accessible locally to the in-cluster apps.
+(Similar to use case 1 above).

+2 - A federated etcd statefulset of 3 or more replicas across 2 or more then 2 clusters which creates a global quorum able to withstand the temporary failure of any one cluster, as well as the permanent failure of any node in any cluster.
+(Similar to use case 2 above).

+3 - A federated cassandra db statefulset of 100 replicas across, for example, 5 clusters.
+(The instances can have multiple identities each; apps and peer instances can choose to preferentially connect to local dns identities, but can also connect using global dns identity, if need be, for example to connect to peers in other federated clusters).

+4 - A federated statefulset of an app, which is designed to inherently support a geo-distributed app cluster, with replicas in mutiple federated k8s clusters. (for example galera db cluster).

 # Design Requirements